maxbiostat/Student_projects/Undegraduate/README.md

 In statistical applications with limited data, it is important to enforce _regularisation_, that is to encode parsimony into the modelling process so that our models do not overfit the data and lose predictive power.
 Moreover, it is important to encode _sparsity_, that is the notion that big effects are few and far between, floating in a sea of irrelevance.
 In this project, we will return to basics and give the **Bayesian Stochastic Search Variable Selection (BSSVS)** model of [George & Mcculloch (1993)](https://people.eecs.berkeley.edu/~russell/classes/cs294/f05/papers/george+mcculloch-1993.pdf) a modern spin.
 In particular, we will marginalise over the discrete predictor assigments, effectively providing a Rao-Blackwellised version of the model.
 Implementation will be done in the [Stan](https://mc-stan.org/) probabilistic programming language.
 In particular, we will investigate how to exploit massive parallelisation in the form of the [`reduce_sum`](https://mc-stan.org/docs/2_23/stan-users-guide/reduce-sum.html) in order to speed things up.

+ - [These](https://jsocolar.github.io/marginalizedOccupancy/) notes  by Jacob Socolar might serve as inspiration.

 Skills to be developed: Stan and C++ programming, Bayesian statistics.

 ---